Skip to content

 Because of this, the schema-related properties on LazyFrame were no longer good API design.
 Properties represent information that is already available, and just needs to be retrieved.
 However, for the LazyFrame properties, accessing these may have significant performance cost.

 To solve this, we added the LazyFrame.collect_schema method, which retrieves the schema and returns a Schema object.
 The properties raise a PerformanceWarning and tell the user to use collect_schema instead.
-We chose not to deprecate the properties for now to facilitatate writing code that is generic for both DataFrames and LazyFrames.
+We chose not to deprecate the properties for now to facilitate writing code that is generic for both DataFrames and LazyFrames.